soofa/location-tool/Readme.txt

-You will need to import the following python modules:
+Before you can use the python script, you will need to import the following python modules:

 - yelp (https://github.com/Yelp/yelp-python)
 - googlemaps (https://github.com/googlemaps/google-maps-services-python)